Inferring neuronal couplings from spiking data using a systematic procedure with a statistical criterion: Inference model and methods

-Once the optimal time bin size has been decided, it is straightforward to apply the inverse Ising formula to the coarse-grained binary sequence.
-Calculating the estimated coupling matrix $J^{\mathrm{est}}$ by the mean-field formula, for each pair $(i,j)$, provides us with continuous-valued $J_{ij}^{\mathrm{est}}$.
-This continuity often makes results unclear in that it is not easy to distinguish statistically significant couplings from the others.
-Therefore, we introduce an additional computational-statistical step \cite{aru2015untangling,xu2017statistical} to extract the relevant couplings from $J^{\mathrm{est}}$.
-As a preparation we generate $L$ randomized time series, each of which is obtained by shuffling the original coarse-grained sequence with $\Delta \tau_{\text{opt}}$ in the time direction individually for each element.
+Once the optimal time bin size is decided, applying the inverse Ising formula to the coarse-grained binary sequence is straight forward.
+Calculating the estimated coupling matrix provides us with continuous-valued $J_{ij}^{\mathrm{est}}$ for each pair $(i,j)$ of neurons.
+This continuity may make results unclear because it is not easy to distinguish statistically significant couplings from the others.
+Therefore, we introduce an additional computational-statistical step \citep{aru2015untangling,xu2017statistical,xu2018inverse} to extract the relevant couplings from $J^{\mathrm{est}}$.
+To prepare, we generate $L$ randomized time series, each of which is obtained by shuffling the original coarse-grained sequence with $\Delta \tau_{\text{opt}}$ in the time direction individually for each element.
 For all the series, we calculate the coupling matrices $\{ (J^{\mathrm{est}}_{\mathrm{ran}})_{(r)}\}_{r=1}^{L}$.
 Then, for each pair $(i,j)$, we have $L$ reference values $\{ (J^{\mathrm{est}}_{\mathrm{ran}})_{(r)}{}_{ij} \}_{r=1}^{L}$ against the value for the non-randomized data, $J^{\mathrm{est}}_{ij}$.
-If this non-randomized value is relevant, its absolute value is considered to be sufficiently larger than those of the $L$ reference values.
+If the non-randomized value is relevant, its absolute value is considered as sufficiently larger than the $L$ reference values.
 According to this idea, we accept $J^{\mathrm{est}}_{ij}$ as a relevant coupling only if its absolute value is larger than the $p_{\mathrm{th}}L$ largest value among $\{ |(J^{\mathrm{est}}_{\mathrm{ran}})_{(r)}{}_{ij} |\}_{r=1}^{L}$.
-The value $p_{\mathrm{th}}$ is a parameter controlling the tightness of this criterion and should be small enough.
+The value $p_{\mathrm{th}}$ is a parameter that controls the tightness of this criterion and should be small.
+Although we use the simple mean-field formula to obtain $J^{\rm est}$ in this paper, the above procedure can be applied to any other inference algorithms solving the inverse Ising problem.
+Similar data processing methods have been used in other contexts for spike statistics \citep{bialek2005features,schwartz2006spike}.

+This numerical manipulation can induce a great computational cost when dealing with a huge amount of data.
+Under such cases it would be better to make use of the approximation proposed in \citep{terada2018objective}.